How to Decide to Be a Nomad

 Because I am retired, I do not consider myself a digital nomad, rather, simply, a nomad.

 But the future seemed to be coming at me quickly when car phones dropped into the technology landscape.
 It was then that I started thinking about how to become nomadic.
-I didn’t really know what that meant–I just felt the freedom as my dad lugged his 10-pound car phone with him like it was just another briefcase and tool for commerce.
+I didn’t really know what that meant–I just envisioned the freedom.
+I could see this freedom as my dad lugged his 10-pound car phone with him like it was just another briefcase and tool for commerce.
+I wondered how that 10 pounder would turn into a tool for travel?

 The Perfect Device for Travel